kgateway-dev/kgateway/test/kubernetes/e2e/README.md

 1. We group the tests by feature, so it's easy to identify which behaviors we assert for a given feature.
 2. We can invoke that same test against different `TestInstallation`s.
 This means we can test a feature against a variety of installation values, or even against OSS and Enterprise installations.

+## Environment Variables

+Some tests may require environment variables to be set.
+Some required env vars are:

+- Istio features: Require `ISTIO_VERSION` to be set.
+The tests running in CI use `ISTIO_VERSION="${ISTIO_VERSION:-1.19.9}"` to default to a specific version of Istio.

 ## Debugging

 Refer to the [Debugging guide](./debugging.md) for more information on how to debug tests.